Read This First

 Prompt 1: What is the Value of Philosophy?

-The section turns on Theoretical and Practical Insights.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Theoretical and Practical Insights in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Critical Thinking Skills